 Dr. Amy Skinner received a doctoral degree in Educational Psychology from The University of Alabama.
 Her research interests include motivation and learning with a focus on adolescence and delinquency.

 Joshua Southwick, PhD, CRC, is an assistant professor of rehabilitation.
-He has provided rehabilitation counseling services to individuals with various disabilities including transition-age students and individuals with visual impairments.
+As a certified rehabilitation counselor, he has provided direct services to individuals with various disabilities including transition-age students and individuals with visual impairments.
 His current research interests include vocational rehabilitation processes & outcomes, program evaluation and quality assurance, and knowledge translation.

 Dr. Judy Rouse Van Doorn received her Ph.D. and M.S. in Industrial Organizational Psychology from the University of Oklahoma and earned a M.B.A. in Management and Marketing from Georgia State University, Atlanta.
 She is an Assistant Professor of Psychology at the Phenix City, AL campus of Troy University.
 Her professional experience includes over thirteen years in business as a Print Specialist with EBSCO Graphics, Oklahoma City, OK and at JOSTENS Printing and Publishing Division, Georgia region.
 Her publications and research interests include self-concept, leadership, teaching of psychology, environmental psychology, cross-cultural psychology, worker well-being and benefits, and creativity.

 Annette G. Walters is a Lecturer in the Department of Teacher Education on the Troy University - Phenix City Campus.
 She serves as an instructor for reading courses, curriculum and instruction, and internship seminar.
 She was employed in public education for many years and joined the Troy University family as an Adjunct Instructor before employment as a full-time instructor.
 She is actively involved in campus and committee work, and community activities.
 At the present time, she is the Campus Contact for the Department of Teacher Education.
 Her hobbies include visiting with family and friends, working with colleagues to strengthen the opportunities for students, guiding Troy University students as they work to complete the elementary education program, reading, traveling, collecting recipes and cooking (as time permits).